Hypertension Management– Unmet Needs

 - Zilebesiran represents a novel RNA interference therapy that is being explored for the management of hypertension.

-- Zilebesiran utilizes RNA interference technology to reduce the synthesis of angiotensinogen, a protein essential to the Renin-Angiotensin-Aldosterone System (RAAS), which regulates blood pressure.
+- Zilebesiran utilizes RNA interference technology to reduce the synthesis of angiotensinogen, a protein essential to the Renin-Angiotensin-Aldosterone System (RAAS), which regulates BP.

-- When administered via subcutaneous injection, Zilebesiran exhibited prolonged blood pressure reductions over a 6-month period following a single dose in patients with hypertension who were not on any antihypertensive medications.
+- When administered via subcutaneous injection, Zilebesiran exhibited prolonged BP reductions over 6 months following a single dose in patients with hypertension who were not on any antihypertensive medications.

 (Desai et.al.,2023 15; Laffin,2023 10)